 Program Policies and Procedures

-Students are responsible for compliance with policies of Barry University and the College of Health Sciences.
-Since these policies are under constant scrutiny the College of Health Sciences reserves the right to change any provisions or requirement in this document at any time within a student’s term of enrollment.
+Students are responsible for compliance with policies of Barry University and the College of Nursing and Health Sciences.
+Since these policies are under constant scrutiny the College of Nursing and Health Sciences reserves the right to change any provisions or requirement in this document at any time within a student’s term of enrollment.

 Email is considered the standard and official means of communication between the faculty, staff, and students of the Allied Health Professions Program.
 For that reason, students must monitor and maintain their Barry University (mymail.barry.edu) email accounts.
 Due to identity and privacy concerns, administration, faculty and staff of the Allied Health Professions Program may refuse to respond to email messages from students who use external email providers.